 If you want to focus on creating a highly influential You Tube channel, but you can’t commit to a regular publishing schedule, then it’s better to stick to the platform that you know you can be consistent on.
 For now.
 (And remember, there’s a difference between pragmatism and self-sabotage.
 The pragmatist works out where they want to be, looks at where they are now, and works towards it.
 The self saboteur is convinced that they’ll never be able to pursue that dream because they don’t have the capacity or resources to do it today.)

-If you’d like some support in determining what right for you, come and join us at the School of Visibility (we’ll be opening for enrolment soon).
+If you’d like some support in determining what right for you, come and join us at the School of Visibility.
 We’ll help you work your way through the process of determining the platform and the promotional strategies that’ll work best for your circumstances.

 Next up in this series on creating your visibility strategy: Your visibility strategy and the enneagram